 Article 8 claims since 9 July 2012—the Secretary of State’s approach—this looks at the provisions introduced since 9 July 2012—in particular, successive changes to the Immigration Rules and new Part 5A of the Nationality, Immigration and Asylum Act 2002 (NIAA 2002)

 In R (Razgar) v Secretary of State for the Home Department (SSHD) Lord Bingham identified the five questions which in principle represented the correct approach to Article 8 decision making.
 Those questions have since been used as a framework for decision making both by the SSHD and on adjudication by courts and tribunals.
 See Practice Note: Article 8 immigration claims.
 It is plain from Razgar that the adjudicating court or tribunal must come to its own view on the material before it.
-For example, as to
+For example, as to the often critical question of proportionality,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.